prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for dynamic home page.
+Flutter demo for making UI responsive for the web.
- - Here we create flutter app, if user login once, not need to login again if he not logout.
+ - Here we create flutter app for making UI responsive for the web.

  Action Item:-
- 1. auth_service.dart
+ 1. login_page.dart
- 2. chat_page.dart
- 3. main.dart

 ## Getting Started